Overview

 Mesh Security

-When a secondary WVC unit is added to the mesh, it shares a separate unique key with the primary unit.
-That key is also subject to the same rotation schedule.
-Each device pair in the mesh has its own independent encryption key that is continuously recycled.
+When a secondary WVC unit or an additional knob is added to the mesh, it goes through its own first-time pairing with the primary unit.
+That pair gets its own independent session keys, subject to the same rotation.
+Each device pair in the mesh has its own unique encryption keys that are continuously recycled, so capturing traffic on one link reveals nothing about any other link.

 Why Signal Interception Is Not Practical